SelfCheckout94/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) -.forEach loops through and array but has no return value. .map makes a new array from the results of the provided function.

 2. Explain the difference between a callback and a higher order function.
+-HOF are functions that recieve functions and callback functions are functions that are passed through a function

 3. Can you explain what a closure is and how you used it in the counter function?

 4. Describe the four principles of the 'this' keyword.
+-Window binding
+-Implicit binding
+-New binding
+-Explicit binding

 5. Why do we need super() in an extended class?
+-to inherit the properties of the parent class

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.